eric-cc-su/MoveIt/README.md

 Personal project with Python to create a small app to sort and move photo files from an SD card to permanent directories

+- **ClassyMoveIt.py** - The primary file to run app
+- **ClassMoveFunctions.py** - Includes functions to handle copying/moving files and defining source/destination directories.
+- **SDpathfile.db** - Settings file for the app to save users' usage settings, such as default paths and sorting preferences

 **Started locally as "SDMover", below includes original documentation**

 SDMover 0.1.6